Celâl Bayar: One-party period

-Bayar was elected as a member of the Association for the Defence of National Rights of Anatolia and Rumelia (ADNRAR) in the 1923 election, serving as a deputy of İzmir in the Parliament.
-ADNRAR soon renamed itself Republican People's Party (CHP) and continued a one party state started by the CUP in 1913.
+Bayar was elected as a member of the Association for the Defence of National Rights of Anatolia and Rumelia in the 1923 election, serving as a deputy of İzmir in the Parliament.
+The organization soon renamed itself the Republican People's Party (CHP) and continued a one party state started by the CUP in 1913.
 On 6 March 1924 Celâl Bayar was appointed Minister of Exchange Construction and Settlement (until 7 July 1924).
 Bayar was influential in determining the economic policy of the regime as a result of being in Mustafa Kemal's close circle during this period.
-A policy of a modern and state supported capitalism was pursued.
+A policy of state supported capitalism was pursued.
 On 26 August 1924, Atatürk commissioned Bayar to found a national bank, which resulted in the foundation of İşbank in Ankara by using as capital the gold bullion sent by the Muslims in India to support the Turkish War of Independence.
 The Aşar tax was abolished, land was distributed, the Teşvik-i Sanayi Kanunu (Industry Incentive Law) was enacted, railway construction was accelerated, and the Central Bank was established.
 The effects of the Great Depression caused this more "liberal" policy to be replaced by statism.

 During his teneurship as economic minister (between 1932 and 1937), Bayar became one of the leading advocates of statism.
 Bayar understood statism as an effective tool in the creation of a nationalist and capitalist economy.
 Bayar's term as economic minister saw an increase in regulatory interventions in the economy by the state, and high levels of industrialization.
 For this purpose, the First Five-Year Industry Plan was enacted.
 Institutions such as Sümerbank and Etibank were established to finance industrialization.
 Nationalizations, protectionist economic policies, and many state monopolies were created.
 However İsmet İnönü was in favor of an even stricter statism, and could not fully agree with his economic policies.

 On 1 November 1937 Atatürk appointed Bayar as Prime Minister of the 9th Government of Turkey after İnönü left the government.
 During the Bayar government, the Denizbank Law, which continued the statist approach, was enacted and several nationalizations were made.
 However there was no significant change in the composition of the government nor a significant change in economic policy.
 He continued to serve as prime minister when Atatürk died and İnönü became president in 1938 (10th government of Turkey).
 Differences of opinion with İnönü led him to resign from the premiership on 25 January 1939.
 The rivalry between İnönü and Bayar became one of the most significant rivalries in Turkish history.